Blutengel

 Blutengel (/de/; stylized BlutEngel; German for "Blood Angel") is a German electronic music group formed by singer Chris Pohl (also of the groups Terminal Choice, Tumor and Miss Construction and the owner of the Fear Section label) after leaving Seelenkrank.
 The lyrics are written primarily in German and English and are presented with male and female vocals.
 The themes of the songs usually centre around themes common in Gothic fiction such as love, vampirism, sexual fetishism, death and immortality.
-The band calls their musical style "dark pop".
+The band call their musical style "dark pop".

 History

 Formation and early years (1998–2001)

 Blutengel was formed in 1998 after Chris Pohl had decided to give up the preceding project, Seelenkrank (which had released two albums), due to contractual problems.
 Just as its predecessor, Blutengel uses melodious electronic tunes in combination with both male and female voices.
 The lyrics are primarily in German or English and mixed between male and female vocals paired with electronic sounds and with songs often focusing on all aspects of love, from the tragedy of hopeless romance of vampires (all the way to the more animal aspects of desire) and aspects of death and the afterlife.

 The group's first album, Child of Glass, was released in early 1999 with Kati Roloff and Nina Bendigkeit as the original female vocalists.

 In 2001, the second album, Seelenschmerz, was released.
 Bendigkeit left to concentrate on photography and eventually form the band Formalin.
 Gini Martin joined the band as the second female voice alongside Roloff.
 The first Blutengel gig ever took place at the Wave-Gotik-Treffen on 1 June 2001 in Leipzig in front of 10,000 fans.
 At the end of 2001, the single "Black Roses" was released with Constance Rudert as a session singer.
 The band performed at the Dark Storm Festival where Rudert appeared on stage with Roloff and Martin.
 This was the last time the band would play with its original lineup.
 Roloff and Martin left the band days later for personal reasons and founded their own project together, Tristesse de la Lune.
 Rudert, who had originally only been recruited for the single "Black Roses", became a full-time member of the band.
 Eva Pölzing joined soon after as a second vocalist.